Digital Marketing Beginner’s Guide

 I Love It When A (Digital Marketing) Plan Comes Together

-Creating a Digital Marketing strategy requires two different types of thinking to be successful.
+Creating a marketing strategy requires two different types of thinking to be successful.
 In the beginning there needs to be clear visions, goals, and tactics.
-After your strategy is underway you need to be flexible enough to add, remove, or change elements of your strategy according to what’s working or any new developments in your industry.
+After your strategy is underway you need to be flexible enough to add, remove, or change elements of your strategy.
+Look to what’s working or any new developments in your industry.

 There are acronyms galore in this industry but one I’m fond of is: